Gregory E. LeBlanc, L.Ac.

 Curriculum Vitae Summary

-Greg has completed over 600 hours of continuing education since he was licensed in 1996; the list below is an example of some of the postgraduate course work he has completed in that time.
+Greg has completed over 600 hours of continuing education since he was licensed in 1996; the list below is an example of some of the postgraduate course work he has done:

 Gwyn is a Guild Certified Feldenkrais Practitioner (GCFP) and Strength coach.
 She teaches individual lessons, or Functional Integration© lessons; and group classes, or Awareness Through Movement© classes.